svc333/overview/ui.md

   * Click the **Menu icon** ![Menu icon](../icons/icon_hamburger.svg) > **Resource List**.
 Then, click **Create resource**.

 ![Location to place an order.](images/orders.png "Placing an order"){: caption="Figure 3.
 Placing an order in the {{site.data.keyword.cloud_notm}} console" caption-side="bottom"}

+If your account includes any discounts, the price of an offering that's displayed on the offering details page reflects the discounted price of that offering.
+{: tip}

 ### Making a payment
 {: #payments}